clearlinux/clear-linux-documentation/source/clear-linux/guides/deploy-at-scale.rst

 ---------------------------------------------------

-This approach forks away from the |CL| upstream and has you act as your own Operating System Vendor (OSV) by leveraging the `mixer process`_ to create customized images based on |CL|.
+This approach forks away from the |CL| upstream and has you act as your own :abbr:`OSV (Operating System Vendor)` by leveraging the `mixer process`_ to create customized images based on |CL|.
 This is a level of responsibility that requires having more infrastructure and processes  to adopt.
 In return, this approach *offers you a high degree of control and customization*.

 * Development systems which are generating bundles and updates should be